This article was updated with specific rules in connection with the coronavirus (COVID-19) pandemic 02.04.2020.

 For how long can I be laid off?

 When you are laid off, you may be entitled to unemployment benefit for up to 26 weeks during an 18-month period.
-A legislative amendment may be introduced to extend the maximum layoff period.

 It is important to understand that a valid layoff does not automatically entitle employees to unemployment benefit.

 Pursuant to the National Insurance Act, section 4-7 (in Norwegian only), employees are only entitled to unemployment benefit if the layoff is caused by circumstances beyond the employer's control.
 The national insurance authorities have adopted an increasingly stricter interpretation of this condition in recent years, and our experience is that employees who are laid off are sometimes denied unemployment benefit.
 NITO is working actively to bring this issue to the attention of politicians.

 When NAV assesses whether or not individuals who have been laid off are entitled to unemployment benefit, weight is attached to the opinion of employee representatives as to whether the need for the layoff was due to circumstances which the employer could have controlled.

 - One condition for entitlement to unemployment benefit is that an employee's working hours must be reduced by at least 40 per cent.
 This condition was previously 50 per cent but has been reduced in connection with the coronavirus pandemic.